 Beliefs can be tremendously harmful, if they are not based on solid evidence — they can suppress your critical thinking, distort your perception of reality and urge you to behave in irrational or stupid ways.

 Stay away from what is keeping you down

 From a very early age, we have learned to do things we don’t enjoy, to be in company of people we don’t like, to do work we hate… in short, to live a life that sucks — and without ever complaining about it!

 From today, stop doing what is pulling your soul down.
-I know, this isn’t an easy thing, considering the negative forces that surround us, but that shouldn’t stop you from trying to improve your well-being.
+I know, this isn’t easy to avoid, considering the negative forces that surround us, but that shouldn’t stop you from trying your best to improve the quality of your life.

 Listen to your heart